-We are what environmental justice looks like - Farmville
+COLUMN — We are what environmental justice looks like - Farmville

 We are for education and partnering with Cumberland County Public Schools to enrich the educational experiences of students.

-We are for economic development that meets the needs of the people such as a grocery store, broadband, and ambulance service.
-We support the food bank, and other organizations which help the community.
+We are for economic development that meets the needs of the people such as a grocery store, broadband and ambulance service.
+We support the food bank and other organizations which help the community.

-We are educators, attorneys, artists, logistic managers, grant writers and managers, scientists, mathematicians, authors, social workers, corporate executives, ministers, and community organizers who can serve as valuable resources – long range, to school and community.
+We are educators, attorneys, artists, logistic managers, grant writers and managers, scientists, mathematicians, authors, social workers, corporate executives, ministers and community organizers who can serve as valuable resources — long range, to school and community.

 This is our story, and we will not allow it to be hijacked by the true outsider, Jerry Cifor.